analyticendeavors/pbi-multi-tool/README.md

 ---

-**Made with ❤️ by [Reid Havens](https://www.analyticendeavors.com) for the Power BI professional community**
+**Made with ❤️ and 🧠 AI by [Reid Havens](https://www.analyticendeavors.com) for the Power BI professional community**

-*Empowering data professionals with enterprise-grade tools for Power BI excellence*
+*Empowering data professionals with AI-enhanced, enterprise-grade tools for Power BI excellence*